Kotlin/kotlin-koans/README.md

 #### How to build and run tests

 Working with the project using Intellij IDEA or Android Studio:

 1. Import the project as Gradle project.
-2. To build the project and run tests you can use 'All tests' run configuration or 'test' task on Gradle panel.
+2. To build the project and run tests use 'test' task on Gradle panel.

 You can also build the project and run all tests in terminal:
 ```
 ./gradlew test
 ```
+Here https://www.jetbrains.com/help/idea/gradle.html you can read how to work with Gradle projects in IntelliJ IDEA.

 #### How to work with Koans using this project